tannerlindsay/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

 The `Smart Room' Helper SmartApp will automate a normally unused room, Activating it one or more of the Doors associated with the Smart Room are left open for a configurable number of minutes, and Deactivating it when all the Doors are closed for a configurable number of hours.

 <b>Requirements:</b>
-  - Ecobee 3 thermostat (Full - Lite is not supported)
+  - Ecobee thermostat with Sensor support
-  - Ecobee 3 Sensor in the room
+  - Ecobee Sensor in the room
   - One or more Doors, each with a contact sensor

 <b>Optional:</b>